owenroberts/mmp210/schedule.md

 ## Project 1 **Self Portrait**
 - Over the next three weeks you will make a self portrait, starting with a simple drawing and ending with an interactive artwork using variables.
 - One version due each week.
 The three versions include a hard coded drawing, a static drawing with variables, an interactive version.
-- We will give feedback in class.
-Part of the evaluation is writing down feedback and using it to make changes to the self portrait.
-It could be as simple as changing a color or moving a line.
-- Each version should have it's own URL added to the GitHub Pages home page and submitted via Blackboard.
-- Giving feedback is part of the assignment.

 ## Week 2 **Shape & Color**
 - [Shapes and Functions](notes/p5)
 - [Color Functions and Values](notes/color)
 - [Adobe Color Wheel](https://color.adobe.com/create/color-wheel/){:target="_blank"}